West Azerbaijan province: History

 In the 7th century this area was under Islamic rule.
-After Babak Khorramdin revolted, the grip of the Abbasid caliphate weakened, allowing some native dynasties to rise.
+After Babak Khorramdin revolted, the grip of the Abbasid Caliphate weakened, allowing some native dynasties to rise.
 By the first half of the 11th century, the Byzantine emperors were actively trying to round off their eastern territories, in an attempt to absorb the unstable Armenian dynasties.
-In 1021-1022 emperor Basil II led his army as far as Khoy within 175 km of Dvin, and obtained the surrender of royalty from the Artsruni dynasty of Van.
+In 1021–1022, emperor Basil II led his army as far as Khoy within 175 km of Dvin, and obtained the surrender of royalty from the Artsruni dynasty of Van.
 The Seljuk Turkic tribes, who the local Hadhabani Kurds initially resisted, eventually conquered the region in the 11th and early 12th centuries.
-During Timurid rule in the 14th century, Khoy gained an important role in all over the region.
-After Hadhabanis, three other Kurdish principalities, Mukriyans in the southern part, Bradosti in the middle, and Donboli in the northern part ruled the region for centuries, who temporarily sided with either the Ottomans or Safavids.
-The battle of DimDim between the Safavids and local Bradosti Kurds took place in this region.
-After a long and bloody siege led by the Safavid grand vizier Hatem Beg, which lasted from November 1609 to the summer of 1610, the Castle of Dimdim was captured.
-All the defenders were killed and Shah Abbas I ordered a general massacre in Bradost and Mukriyan (reported by Eskandar Beg, Safavid historian in the book Alam Aray-e Abbasi) and resettled the Afshar tribe in the region while deporting many Kurdish tribes to Khorasan region, where many of their descendants still reside of as of today.
+During Timurid rule in the 14th century, Khoy gained an important role in the region.

+After Hadhabanis, three other Kurdish principalities, Mukriyans in the southern part, Bradosti in the middle, and Donboli in the northern part ruled the region for centuries, who temporarily sided with either the Ottomans or the Safavids.
+The Siege of Dimdim between the Safavids and local Bradosti Kurds took place in this region.
+After a long and bloody siege led by the Safavid grand vizier Hatem Beg Ordubadi, which lasted from November 1609 to the summer of 1610, the Castle of Dimdim was captured.
+All the defenders were killed and Shah Abbas I ordered a general massacre in Bradost and Mukriyan (reported by Eskandar Beg, Safavid historian in the book Alam Aray-e Abbasi) and resettled the Afshar tribe in the region while deporting many Kurdish tribes to the Khorasan region, where many of their descendants still reside as of today.

-The Safavid control was firmly restored by Shah Abbas but during the Afghan invasion (1722–1728) more than a century later, the Ottomans captured the northwestern regions of Iran, until Nadir Shah expelled them and reasserted Iranian suzerainty over the region and far beyond.
+The Safavid control was firmly restored by Shah Abbas but during the Afghan invasion (1722–1728) more than a century later, the Ottomans captured the northwestern regions of Iran, until Nader Shah expelled them and reasserted Iranian suzerainty over the region and far beyond.
 The Russian (Tsarist) army occupied the region in 1909, and again in 1912–1914 and 1915–1918 period.
 The Ottomans occupied the region in 1914–1915 and 1918–1919 periods.
 The Soviet forces occupied the region in 1941, resulting in the establishment of a short-lived, Soviet-supported puppet state called the Republic of Mahabad, from November 1945 to November 1946.

 The districts of Maku, Khoy, Salmas, and Arasbaran, and the region of Urmia, according to 19th-century administrative division became a part of the northwestern Iranian province of Azerbaijan.
-In 1937 the province was renamed to Shomal-e gharb (Northwestern Province).
+In 1937, the province was renamed to Shomal-e gharb (Northwestern Province).
 Shortly after it the province of Azerbaijan was divided into a western and eastern part which were renamed to Chaharom (Fourth Province) and sevom (Third Province), respectively.
-In 1961 Fourth province was renamed West Azerbaijan by the Iranian authorities.
+In 1961, Fourth province was renamed West Azerbaijan by the Iranian authorities.

 Some events in the 19th and 20th centuries are: